salty-seaweed/travel-agency/RAILWAY_DEPLOYMENT_INSTRUCTIONS.md

 - Your project linked (`railway link`)
 - **Frontend deployed** with images in `/images/Resort Accomodation types images/`

-## Step 1: Deploy Frontend First (IMPORTANT!)
+## Step 0: Deploy Frontend First (CRITICAL!)

-Before running the backend scripts, make sure your frontend is deployed with all the resort images in:
+Before running ANY backend scripts, make sure your frontend is deployed with all the resort images in:
 ```
 frontend/public/images/Resort Accomodation types images/
 ```

-These images will be served as static files and used by the upload script.
+These images MUST be accessible at `https://threadtravels.com/images/Resort%20Accomodation%20types%20images/`

-## Step 2: Apply Database Migrations
+## Step 1: Apply Database Migrations

 Apply the migration for the new `hide_price` field: